panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 `async/await` syntax fits great with `fetch()` because it simplifies the work with promises.

-For example, let's make a request to fetch a some movies:
+For example, let's make a request to fetch some movies:

 ```javascript
 async function fetchMovies() {